-INTERNSHIP WEEKLY REPORT FORM FORM: INTS 5-14
+INTERNSHIP WEEKLY REPORT FORM FORM: INTS 5-16 Name: Assignment #: Date of work week: / Date submitted:

 INSTRUCTIONS: Each student intern is expected to submit a narrative description of his/her weekly work assignments.
-This report should be submitted to the Departmental Internship Supervisor via LiveText no later than the first Monday following the week for which the report is submitted.
+This report should be submitted to the Departmental Internship Supervisor via Tk20 no later than the first Monday following the week for which the report is submitted.
 Reports submitted after the scheduled deadline will result in appropriate reductions in the final grade.
 The weekly reports should include the following information and data:

-- 1. Name, date submitted, and date of internship work week. - 2.
-Agency and supervisor's name. - 3.
-Weekly reports to be written, in detail addressing the following five areas: - A. Nature of the week's work, all encompassing. - B. What was learned from the week's work. - C. Problems encountered and how they were solved. - D. How Agency Supervisor aided in problem situation, conferences with, etc. - E. Evaluations, accomplishments, satisfactions changes that you would initiate if you were to conduct activity a second time. - 4.
-One weekly project planning schedule, listing all projects for the coming week, should be submitted on the proper form and submitted with the weekly reports. - 5.
-One weekly work schedule should be submitted on the proper forms with the weekly report. - 6.
-All reports must be submitted via LiveText. - 7.
-Your signature and date. - 8.
-Agency supervisor's signature and date.
+- 1. Agency and supervisor's name.

+- 2. Weekly reports to be written, in detail addressing the following five areas:

+- A. Nature of the week's work, all encompassing.

+- B. What was learned from the week's work.

+- C. Problems encountered and how they were solved.

+- D. How Agency Supervisor aided in problem situation, conferences with, etc.

+- E. Evaluations, accomplishments, satisfactions changes that you would initiate if you were to conduct activity a second time.

+- F. Hours completed this week

+- G. Total hours completed to date

+- 6. All reports must be submitted via Tk20.

+- 7. Your signature and date.

+- 8. Agency supervisor's signature and date.

-INTERNSHIP WEEKLY WORK SCHEDULE FORM: INTS 6-14
+INTERNSHIP WEEKLY WORK SCHEDULE FORM: INTS 6-16 Assignment #: